-We have approached the market with a differentiated, user-focused philosophy: we started our journey within the home segment, built out a strong and compelling brand, and subsequently added the business and public segments to its product portfolio, empowering users everywhere they go.
+We have approached the market with a differentiated, user focused philosophy: we started our journey within the home segment, built out our brand, and subsequently added the business and public segments to our product portfolio, to be able to empower users where they go.
 With only a very few companies operating globally, we believe we have a competitive position to support the EV driver on the full spectrum of EV charging.
-We own the entire process in-house - from design to assembly to certification - allowing us to adapt and respond quickly with a product that fits different customer needs across borders and on a global scale.
+We own the entire process in house - from design to assembly to certification - which we believe allows us to adapt and respond quickly with a product that fits different customer needs across borders and on a global scale.
 With our product portfolio of smart charging solutions for residential and work use and fast DC chargers and eMSP solution, we believe we are poised to be a leader in the industry.